Leiden Consortium on Individual Development (L-CID)

 Why are not all children equally responsive to variations in the social environment?

-The general aim of the Leiden Consortium on Individual Development (L-CID) is to dissect the reason why not all children are equally responsive to variations in the social environment.
-Large-scale experimental-longitudinal interventions of parent and peer behavior are carried out, allowing for testing of which child characteristics shape the effect of (manipulated) environmental factors.
+The aim of the Leiden Consortium on Individual Development (L-CID) is twofold: 1. to investigate the development of social competence and behavioral control in children between 3 and 14 years old and 2. to dissect the reason why not all children are equally responsive to variations in the social environment.
+L-CID is a large-scale longitudinal intervention study in which 500 families with same-sex twins are followed over a six-year period.
+Annual assessments consist of alternating lab- or home visits during which behavioral and neurobiological (EEG/MRI) data are collected.
+The collected data allows, among others, for testing which child characteristics shape the effect of (manipulated) environmental factors.